yeonheuiyeon/Detector_Corrector_SLU/README.md

-This repository is where we implemented the "" paper.
+This repository is where we implemented the paper that was accepted at Interspeech.
+Paper Name : I Learned Error, I Can Fix It!_A Detector-Corrector Structure for ASR Error Calibration

 ### **Datasets and Preprocessing**